 After Crisis Comes Growth: Family Resiliency and Rebuilding Trust

-This edition of the FOA Newsletter features insights on family resiliency and rebuilding trust by Dennis T. Jaffe, Ph.D, Professor of Psychology and Organiza onal Systems, Saybrook University
+This edition of the Family Office Association Newsletter features insights on family resiliency and rebuilding trust by Dennis T. Jaffe, Ph.D, Professor of Psychology and Organiza onal Systems, Saybrook University

 There is no Wealth but Life.
 Life, including all its powers of love, of joy, and of admiration.
 That country is the richest which nourishes the greatest number of noble and happy human beings; that man is richest who, having perfected the functions of his own life to the utmost, has also the widest helpful influence, both personal, and by means of his possessions, over the lives of others.